Deducibility of Identicals, Reflection Principle and Synthetic Connectives: Preliminaries

-\end{defn} Synthetic connectives in (Girard, 2001) have the property that its active formulas appear on reverse side in the premise and conclusion in order to take turns to appear a left rule and right rule.
-Synthetic connectives in (Girard, 2001) are composed of negation and binary connectives.
-In order to consider the reflection principle for the synthetic connectives in this paper, we exclude the negation from the constituents of synthetic connectives.
-Hence, the active formulas appear on the same side of sequents.
-Synthetic connectives in (Girard, 1999) satisfy this property \footnote{ Girard explained that a new connective is not defined by any combination of binary connective and only the connectives which has the same polarity define a connective, and its reason is that DoI does not hold in the case that connectives have different polarities (Girard, 1999, p.271). }.
+In order to investigate the principle of reflection for synthetic connectives in this paper, we exclude negation from the constituents of synthetic connectives.
+Consequently, the active formulas appear on the same side of the sequent.
+Synthetic connectives as presented in Girard (1999) satisfy this property\footnote{ Girard explains that a new connective is not defined by an arbitrary combination of binary connectives; rather, only connectives of the same polarity can form a connective.
+The reason is that the deducibility of identicals condition fails when connectives of different polarities are combined (Girard, 1999, p.271).}.